 Be aware that it may be against the law for you to participate in unlicensed gambling activities.
 You should contact an attorney if you have questions regarding your gambling activities.

-In addition, you may report suspected unlicensed activity by Filing a Complaint.
+In addition, you may report suspected unlicensed activity by Filing a Report.

 Yes, there are many risks associated with playing at an illegal gambling facilities.
 Here are a few: